Gauged Inverse Seesaw from Dark Matter: Conclusions

 In our proposed model, the SM gauge symmetry is supplemented by the spontaneously broken local $U(1)_{B-L}$ and discrete $\mathbb{Z}_4$ symmetries, an extended scalar sector and additional fermionic singlets.
 The latter allows us to cancel the gauge anomalies of $B-L$ and to realize an ISS mechanism for neutrino mass generation.
 The discrete $\mathbb{Z}_4$, spontaneously broken to a residual $\mathbb{Z}_2$, forbids the sterile neutrinos to acquire tree-level Majorana masses, which is instead generated from a one-loop diagram involving the dark sector particles.
 This loop suppression, together with the smallness of the couplings involved in the loop, provides a natural explanation for the smallness of the ISS $\mu$ term.

 Additionally, our model contains both scalar and fermionic DM candidates, whose stability is ensured from the residual $\mathbb{Z}_2$ symmetry.
 We have shown that this model, in addition to providing an origin of the ISS mechanism, reproduces successfully the measured value of the DM abundance and is consistent with the constraints arising from the DM direct detection, invisible Higgs decays and LHC $Z'$ searches.
-The consistency with all these constraints restricts the mass of the scalar DM candidate to be either $m_h/2$ or larger than about 1~TeV for values of the Higgs portal coupling of order unity.
-On the other hand, in the scenario of fermionic DM candidate, the aforementioned constraints set the mass of the fermionic DM component to be heavier than 1~TeV, the $Z'$ gauge boson heavier than 6~TeV and the $U(1)_{B-L}$ gauge coupling such that $g_{B-L} \gtrsim 0.7$.
+The consistency with all these constraints restricts the mass of the scalar DM candidate to be either $m_h/2$ or larger than about 2~TeV for values of the Higgs portal coupling of order unity.
+On the other hand, in the scenario of fermionic DM candidate, the aforementioned constraints set the masses of the fermionic DM component and the $Z'$ gauge boson to heavier than few TeV, and the $U(1)_{B-L}$ gauge coupling such that $g_{B-L} \gtrsim 0.7$.
 Smaller couplings induce a DM overproduction that overclose the Universe.
 Alternatively, much higher couplings generate a DM underabundance, compatible with a multicomponent DM scenario.
-Future DM searches and further input from LHC will ultimately add new constraints on the $Z'$ mass and $g_{B-L}$, as well as on the sterile fermion masses, rendering our scenario testable.
+Future DM searches covering heavy DM candidates, further input from LHC and new detailed measurements of $e^+e^-\to\ell^+\ell^-$ at future lepton colliders will ultimately add new constraints on the $Z'$ mass and $g_{B-L}$, as well as on the sterile fermion masses, rendering our scenario testable.